New Mexico magic and Arizona wonders

 We drove by White Sands National Park during this trip without stopping, but we have been here several times.
 It is one of those things you should not miss if you are traveling in this part of the world.
 White dunes, as far as you can see!

-The white dunes cover approximately 275 total square miles, but that is less than half is part of the National Park.
-The military owns a large part of the dunes that are not accessible to the public.
+The white dunes cover approximately 275 square miles, but less than half are part of the National Park.
+The military owns a large part of the dunes that are inaccessible to the public.

 Cloudcroft, NM